arc-archive/prism-highlight/README.md

 The `lang` attribute is required and the component will not start parsing data without it.

+Changing the `lang` and `code` properties together, do it in less than 10 ms.
+The element is set to commit changes after this persiod.
+Otherwise it may display old and new code due to the asynchronius nature of the code highligter.

+*Note** This element uses web workers with dependencies.
+It expect to find workers files in current directory in the `workers` folder.
+Your build process has to ensure that this files will be avaiable.

+Also this element expects the prism scripts to be available in the same root folder as this element is (like bower_components).

+### Required scripts
+- ../prism/prism.js
+- ../prism/plugins/autolinker/prism-autolinker.min.js
+- ../prism/components/*

 ### Styling
 `<prism-highlight>` provides the following custom properties and mixins for styling: